JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 ![nassau-stacks](/images/nassau-stacks.jpg)

+*Leaving the factories behind*

 By this afternoon we plan to be at the northern tip of the Exumas.
 The cluster of nearly four hundred islands is a cruiser's paradise.
 Good anchorages coupled with clear blue water and deep ocean access for fishing make it a popular destination.
 But first we have to get there.
 Everyone says it's not about the destination, it's about the journey.
 In this case, I respectfully disagree.

 Traveling on the boat is leisurely but boring.
 Our first day and the majority of today we will be on the Great Bahama Bank so there's no fishing to do.
 The autopilot steers the boat, our chartplotter handles the navigation, and by the time we arrive at our destination we're all ready for bed.

 The only difference today is that we need to watch for coral heads.
 These are tall, hard surfaces covered in coral that can reach up very near the surface of the water.
 Corals compete for space and sunlight against each other.
 They grow very slowly, but over time, create amazing structures.
 Structures that have the potential to tear the fiberglass of the Altitude Adjustment to shreds.
 Still it only takes one person to be a look out, and the coral is few and far between out here.

 After a couple of hours, Nassau disappeared behind us.
 Our course is set for Allen's Cay, there is an anchorage between it and Leaf Cay that my parents have used before.
 The small islands run in parallel to one another and have a nice channel between them that offers great protection from weather.
+Around the five-hour mark, land came into view, scattered islands barely visible on the horizon.

 ![allens-cay](/images/allens-cay.jpg)

-Around the five-hour mark, land came into view, scattered islands barely visible on the horizon.
+*Our first glimpse of the Exumas*

  We all took turns peering through the binoculars.
 It would appear that we aren’t the only ones who plan to anchor at Allen’s Cay and we may not fit.
 My dad pulled the boat into neutral and we started working on a plan B. The cluster of islands offers multiple anchorages; some easier to reach than others.

 Coral heads stand guard in the shallow water surrounding the islands so using the charts is a must.
 There are narrow channels of deep water that can grant us access, eventually, we decided on our route and began snaking through.
-I went out on the nose of the boat to watch for any coral or rock that may not be visible from the pilot house, the water was so clear it was unbelievable.
+I went out on the nose of the boat to watch for any coral or rock that may not be visible from the pilot house.

 ![spotting-coral](/images/spotting-coral.jpg)

+*The water is so clear it's unbelievable*

 We inched our way along nervously, the chartplotter showed some areas as shallow as six feet and we require at least five.
 The anchorage we planned to use initially was full.
 We rounded the corner to see boats of all kinds packed in tight, even *Brown Eyed Girl* was squeezed in there.
 Captain Chris left Bimini before us and made it to the Exumas a few days ahead of our schedule.